pimutils/khal/README.rst

 License
 -------
-pyCardDAV is released under the Expat/MIT License:
+khal is released under the Expat/MIT License:

-Copyright (c) 2013 Christian Geier and contributors
+Copyright (c) 2013-2014 Christian Geier and contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in